webfinesse/veritas-engine/README.md

 * Miniz-CPP

 # Sources
-Parts of the code are copied/inspired from several sources
+Parts of the code are inspired from several sources

 ## Books